Artichokes "à la Polita" (like in Constantinople)

 • Add the olive oil

-• Stir in the onion until it becomes a bit brown
+• Stir the onion until it becomes a bit brown

 • Add carrots and stir